MicrochipTech/AzureDemo_AnyCloud/README.md

 **Note** After the MPLAB IPE has completed the programming of the AnyCloud firmware image (HEX file), the IPE program holds the WFI32 module in reset, so the board should be disconnected from the USB cable and then reconnected in order for the [AnyCloud™](https://github.com/MicrochipTech/PIC32MZW1_AnyCloud) firmware to run after it has been programmed.

  You will need to discover the Virtual COM port number that is associated with your USB-to-UART converter's serial connection with your PC.
-For example, with the help of the the Windows `Device Manager`, under the category `Ports (COM & LPT)`, the Virtual COM port may show up as a "USB Serial Device" as illustrated here:
+For example, with the help of the the Windows `Device Manager`, under the category `Ports (COM & LPT)`, the Virtual COM port may show up as a generic "USB Serial Device" as illustrated here:

 <img src="./media/WindowsDeviceManager.png" alt="A screenshot of a new Device button" width = 300/>